BrightcoveOS/android-player-samples/README.md

 * [AppCompat Fragment Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/AppCompatFragmentSampleApp): This app shows how to setup the Brightcove ExoPlayer with the AppCompat plugin and a Fragment.

-* [Audio Only Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/AudioOnlySampleApp): This app shows how to setup the Brightcove ExoPlayer with audio-only assets and customize the notification.
+* [Audio Only Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/AudioOnlySampleApp): This app shows how to setup the Brightcove ExoPlayer with audio-only assets.

 * [Basic Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicSampleApp): This app shows how to setup the Brightcove ExoPlayer to play.